Drone Surveying Marketing

 Surveying operators often describe hardware and deliverables but do not explain why their workflow is the better commercial choice.

-Project buyers use technical terms like aerial mapping, orthomosaic, LiDAR, and volumetrics.
+Project customers use technical terms like aerial mapping, orthomosaic, LiDAR, and volumetrics.
 Generic drone pages miss that search intent.

 A weak website makes it harder to win larger projects where procurement teams review capability and credibility in detail.